MEDICAL BENEFITS PLAN 2 & 3

 (E) Physical Restorative Services may include but are not limited to a regular exercise program, gym membership or swim therapy.
 Such services are not compensable unless the nature of the Member’s limitations requires specialized services to allow the worker a reasonable level of social and/or functional activity.
 The Attending Physician must justify by report why the Member requires services not usually considered necessary for the majority of injured workers.

-(F) The Director may deny services that are shown to be more than the nature of the approved injury/illness or the process of recovery requires.
+(F) The Director may deny services that are shown to be more than the nature of the approved service-connected injury/illness or occupational disability or the process of recovery requires.
 Accepted professional standards will be relied upon in making these determinations.

 5.9.06 – INDEPENDENT MEDICAL EXAMINATIONS

-(A) If requested by the Director, any Member eligible to receive benefits under this program is required to undergo a medical examination by one or more licensed physician or psychologist.
+(A) If requested by the Director, any Member potentially eligible to receive benefits under this program is required to undergo an Independent Medical Examination (IME) by one or more licensed physician or psychologist.
 Should the Member fail to submit to the examination, or obstructs the same, the Member’s rights to benefits may be suspended or reduced by the Director until the examination has taken place.

 (B) The Director is not required to schedule an IME appointment during a Member’s work hours.
 Members will be required to attend an IME during off work hours, as well as work hours, if so scheduled, and unless there is good cause for not attending the IME.
 An IME scheduled during a Member’s off work hours is not considered good cause, of and by itself, for not attending an IME.

-(2) The Member may request a change in the appointment date, time or place for good cause.
+(C) The Member may request a change in the IME appointment date, time or place for good cause.

-(D) When Elective Surgery is recommended by the Member’s Primary or Specialty Physician the Member may be required to attend an IME with an independent consultant prior to approval of the surgery.
+(J) When Elective Surgery is recommended by the Member’s Attending or Specialty Physician, the Member may be required to attend an IME with an independent consultant prior to approval of the surgery.

 5.9.07 – MEDICAL MANAGEMENT PROGRAMS